python/mypy/docs/source/function_overloading.rst

             pass  # Don't put code here

         # All overloads and the implementation must be adjacent
-        # in the source file, and overload order may matter.
+        # in the source file, and overload order may matter:
+        # when two overloads may overlap, the more specific one
+        # should come first.
         @overload
         def __getitem__(self, index: slice) -> Sequence[T]:
             pass  # Don't put code here

-        # Actual implementation goes last, without @overload.
+        # The implementation goes last, without @overload.
         # It may or may not have type hints; if it does,
         # these are checked against the overload definitions
         # as well as against the implementation body.